 - Man Playing the Flute to his Dog (ca 567), floor mosaic, Beth or Beit She’an (as Beit Shean), Israel: Monastery of Lady Mary.
 Ref.
 Beckwith (1970: 68); Warburg Institute, London.
 “A vine trellis frames various pastoral occupations including a Negro leading a camel, which seems to be merely carrying on a tradition of representing aspects of rural life so popular in North Africa and, no doubt, throughout the Mediterranean area, without any wider mystic or cosmographic connotations” (Beckwith, loc. cit.)
 A seated shepherd plays to his dog a tenor-sized pipe with a distinctly flared bell.
 His cheeks are not inflated and his arms and thumb are well positioned for recorder playing (Anthony Rowland-Jones, pers. comm., 1999).
 The dog is sitting up on his hind legs, turning his head away, and seems to be howling.
 An unconcerned rabbit hops by, nibbling at a grape.
 Bet (or Beit) She’an is in NE Israel, 394 feet below sea level.
 The site is one of the oldest inhabited cities of ancient Palestine.
 It has a Roman amphitheatre, in excellent condition.
 Under Byzantine rule it was the capital of the Northern Province of Palestina Secunda.
 It declined after the Arab Conquest in AD 636 and supported a Jewish community in the next millennium.
 Now under Jewish domination, this area is the centre of a flax and cotton industry (Encylopedia Brittanica).

-- The Marriage of David (610–629), embossed silver dish, Nicosia, Cyprus: Archaeological Museum.
+- The Marriage of David (629–630), embossed silver dish, 27.6 cm in diameter.
+Nicosia, Cyprus: Archaeological Museum, Inv.
+J452.
 Ref.
-Anthony Rowland-Jones (2000d: 93, fig. 4, b&w).
-This plate dates to the era of the Christian Eastern Roman Empire.
-It represents the marriage of King David to Michal who was already married to someone else.
-Here David and Michal hold hands before her father, King Saul.
+Schug-Wille (1969: 132, b&w); Anthony Rowland-Jones (2000d: 93, fig. 4, b&w); Morales et al. (2001, ).
+One of a set of nine plates which date to the era of the Christian Eastern Roman Empire.
+This plate depicts the marriage of King David to Saul’s second daughter Michal in reward for slaying Goliath.
+David and Michal hold hands before Saul.
 To right and left, musicians play narrowly conical pipes.
 In the background are the pillars and arches of a palace.
-In the foreground are two flasks and a bucket full of Philistine foreskins, the payment required by Saul.
+In the foreground are two bags presumably full of coins, the Roman sparsio, the money distributed to the Roman populace at public events; and a basket full of Philistine foreskins, the payment required by Saul.
 Anthony comments that two pipes (often recorders in later depictions) signify the harmony of two souls in marriage.

 - High Cross of Muiredach, East Side: The Last Judgement (after 922), carved sandstone, 5.5 m high.
 Detail.
 Monasterboice, County Louth, Ireland.
 Ref.
 Corran (1971, b&w); Hunt (1972: 5); Buckley (1991: 145–146, 180–181, fig. 7); Harbison (1994); Mary Ann Sullivan (2002), The East Side of the Muiredach Cross, Monasterboice, County Louth.
 This high cross was named for the abbot who died in the year 922 and commemorates him with an inscription on the base of the shaft on the west side.
 The east and west faces have sculpted biblical scenes, while the sides are adorned with spirals, bosses with interlacing and intertwining beasts.
 On the outer portion of the wheel there are three Celtic heads with two serpents weaving in-between them.
 Flanking the heads, on either side, are interlacing bands, while up above is the hand of God reaching down as if to bless someone.
 Beside the Devil, who is prodding the souls of the dammed into Hell, is a player of the triple pipes.
 In some photographic representations the instrument may appear like a cylindrical pipe reminiscent of a recorder.
 Indeed, both Corran (loc. cit.) and Hunt (loc. cit.) have described it as such, hence its inclusion here.
 There are other Irish and Scottish examples of the triple pipes (Ann Buckley, pers. comm.)
 In the central boss is the figure of Christ holding a cross and flowering rod, symbolic of His eternal priesthood.
 A large bird above his head may be the mythical phoenix, symbolic of His resurrection, or an eagle, symbolic of His ascension.
 On the left-hand arm of the cross, the saved face Christ, led by David with his harp followed by a figure who looks as if he is playing a pipe of some kind.
 There is even a suggestive depression where the characteristic window/labium of a duct flute would be found, though this might easily be an artifact of weathering.
 He seems to have gone unremarked by previous commentators.